-Submit YOUR questions, through our easy to use form,
+Submit Bible questions, through our easy to use form,

-to our team of mature Christians known as the Email Evangelists!
+to our team of mature Christians known as the Email Evangelists.

 Question: What does the Bible say about wedding rings?
 What do they symbolize?

 Answer: Various societies, throughout history, have their own customs regarding marriage and the symbols they use to represent the union between two people.
 The giving of a ring to mark a betrothal is an old Roman custom that predates Christianity.
 At a time when arranged marriages were quite common, the ring was likely pledging the fulfilling of the marriage contract.
 Christians, under the Roman Empire, tolerated rings given in a betrothal ceremony.

 There is not much evidence, if any, that suggests wedding rings have any religious significance.
 The Bible is also silent about them.
 That said, many feel a ring symbolizes a never-ending circle of eternal love.